 Medications and Combinations

-There are a variety of mesothelioma medications available for patients, and the most common medications are Alimta and Cisplatin.
-Alimta and cisplatin is the most common combination of chemotherapy drugs.
+There are a variety of mesothelioma medications available for patients, and the most common medications are Alimta and cisplatin.
+This is the most common combination of chemotherapy drugs.

 The outlook for future chemotherapy patients is steadily improving with the development of new trials conducted by mesothelioma specialists.